What Is Product-Market Fit?

 Users are then categorized on how likely they are to promote your product.
 Users who rated their likelihood a 9 or 10 are Promoters.
 Users rated their likelihood 7 or 8 are Neutral.
 Users who rated their likelihood as 0-6 are Detractors.

 Since your NPS can range from -100 (everyone is a detractor) to +100 (everyone is a promoter), you should aim to achieve at least a positive score.
-This means you are at least beginning to find product-market fit.
+This means you are at least beginning to determine product-market fit.

 Product-Market Fit Test